Telegram-Mini-Apps/solidjs-js-template/README.md

 # Telegram Mini Apps Solid.js Template

+> [!WARNING]
+> This template is archived and not supported.
+Consider using its up-to-date [TypeScript alternative](https://github.com/Telegram-Mini-Apps/solidjs-template).

 This template demonstrates how developers can implement a single-page application on the Telegram Mini Apps platform using the following technologies and libraries: